hyojaekim03/RAG_v1/README.md

 ## Overview

-This project is a RAG implementation of an AI English Tutor using Langchain, Pinecone, and OpenAI API.
+This project is a simple prototype RAG implementation of an AI English Tutor using Langchain, Pinecone, and OpenAI API.

 ## Set-up Instructions